robwlakes/ArduinoWeatherOS/Debug.md

 So in a nutshell

->1.
-Experiment with number of byte at the end

 >2.
 Get an idea of what sDelay and lDelay ought to be

 >3.
 Get an idea of how many header bits you want to look for (10 is OK to begin with)